SeismicData/SEIS-PROV/seis_prov.rst

 -------------------------------------

 ``W3C PROV`` in theory offers ways to properly extend it with new entity types and relations.
-The downside of that approach is that most tools will not be able to deal with.
-Since we strive towards a usable and practical provenance description tool support is vital and should be facilitated by any means possible.
+The downside of that approach is that most tools are not able to deal with it.
+Since we strive towards a usable and practical provenance description, tool support is vital and should be facilitated by any means possible.

 ``SEIS-PROV`` extends ``W3C PROV`` in a fairly non-intrusive fashion mainly by adding new attributes to records under the |NS_PREFIX| namespace.
-This has the big advantage of working with existing tools for ``W3C PROV``.
-The downside is that no standard tools like XML schemas can be used to validate ``SEIS-PROV`` files.
-It follows that other ways to validate ``SEIS-PROV`` files are needed which are detailed in a different section.
+This can be seen as a set of new constraints on top of ``W3C PROV``.
+It has the big advantage of working with existing tools for ``W3C PROV``.
+The downside is that no standard tools like XML schemas can be used to fully validate ``SEIS-PROV`` files.
+It follows that other ways to validate ``SEIS-PROV`` files are needed which are detailed in the :doc:`validation` section.

 Provenance Records